angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 weight: 4
 ---

 Although Singularity is the recommended way to run tools on the cluster without the need of requesting administrators a system-wide installation, you can also use **[Conda](https://docs.conda.io/en/latest/)**-based installations and environments.
-Please note that, as with any other kind of user-level locally installed and run software, we can offer limited support.
+Please note that, as with any other kind of user-level locally installed software, we can offer limited support.

 ## Installing Miniconda

 We are going to install **[Miniconda](https://docs.conda.io/en/latest/miniconda.html)**, which is a lightweight Conda distribution.
-We recommend it since Miniconda initial installation requires much less disk space than the full Conda distribution, and disk space on the cluster is a limited resource, (of course, with Miniconda you can install additional packages whenever you need them).
+We recommend it, since Miniconda initial installation requires much less disk space than the full Conda distribution, and disk space on the cluster is a limited resource (of course, with Miniconda you can install additional packages whenever you need them).

 First, we download the Miniconda installation script: